dynamitenoodle/Asteroids/readme.txt

 The collisions are a bit wierd on the smaller objects, but they usually work Occasionally, an asteroid will randomly spawn in the center of the screen, not common but it happens
+If the Highscore.txt and Prevscore.txt are not in the data folder, dying will not work